cheikhshift/momentum/cmd/go-test/readme.md

 # go-test
-Generate tests and benchmarks of your Go functions.
+Generate test and benchmark functions of your Go functions.

 ## Install